Medusa-ML/.github/profile/README.md

 ## 🌟 Models in Development

-To explore the models, check out the repository list or visit [Medusa Main](https://github.com/Medusa-ML/medusa) 🏠.
+To explore the models, check out the [repository list](https://github.com/orgs/Medusa-ML/repositories).

 ## 💬 Contributing